Frequently Asked Questions

 An established internal work experience or internship program may be eligible to meet this requirement.
 If your existing program provides a paid work experience that is focused on communities of color or underserved populations, please email us and provide your information so we can discuss in more detail.

 My company does internships, but not through one of the vetted service providers.
-Why doesn’t this count for Portland Means Progress?
+Can this count for Portland Means Progress work experience commitments?

-At this stage, we are working directly through the listed service providers only, or with businesses with large internal internship programs.
-This allows us to verify that the internships taking place align to the goals and target outcomes of Portland Means Progress.
+Yes, if an internship program focuses on communities of color or underserved populations, it can qualify for your work experience commitment in Portland Means Progress.
+We encourage businesses to work directly through the listed service providers to allow us to verify that the internships taking place align to the goals and target outcomes of Portland Means Progress.

 For small business support for businesses owned by people of color, are we able to use self-certified minority-owned companies?